TickTeam/guide-tt/ios_app/how_to_create_recurring_tasks.md

 *If you set Custom repeating to Due Date mode, the next repeating date is June 17.*

-The only difference between the Default and the Custom: Due Date modes in the above scenario is that Due Date mode won’t move to the date in the future.
+The only difference between the Default and the Custom: Due Date modes in the above scenario is that Due Date mode won't move to the date in the future.
 Thus even though Jun 17 is past, it will become the next recurring date.

 ![](repeatingdue12.jpg)
 *2)If you set Custom repeating to Completion Date mode, the next repeating date is June 20.*